The Project & FAQ

 About the Project

-The Milton Logistics Hub was approved by the federal government on January 21, 2021, following an extensive and rigorous environmental assessment under the Canadian Environmental Assessment Act, 2012.
+The Milton Logistics Hub was approved by the federal government on January 21, 2021, following an extensive environmental assessment under the Canadian Environmental Assessment Act, 2012.
+The Project is still subject to regulatory permits.

 The Milton Logistics Hub will: